-THE NEGATIVITY TRAP: PART1 Laura Fish MS, LMFT
+By: Laura Fish M.S., LMFT

-It's true that many people seem to have "...Velcro for the "bad" and Teflon for the "good."
-This phrase from Rick Hanson describes the brain phenomenon of the negativity bias, the circuitry that primes humans to notice and cling to the negative more than the positive.
-The brain, mind and body work in concert to scan for what is bad, what you should move away from; or good, what you should go toward.
+It is true that many people seem to have "...Velcro for the "bad" and Teflon for the "good."
+This phrase from Dr. Rick Hanson describes the brain phenomenon of the negativity bias: the circuitry that primes humans to notice and cling to the negative more than the positive.

+The brain, mind, and body work in concert to scan for what is bad/ what you should move away from; and for what is good/what you should move toward.

-While this system for keeping you safe physically and emotionally does indeed serve humanity, too many times its over activation results in being stuck mostly scanning for the negative so you miss or undervalue the positive in your life.
-If the brain could talk to you, it might say, "The positives won't cause you harm, so why linger there?
+While this system for keeping you safe physically and emotionally does indeed serve humanity, many times it gets stuck scanning for, and lingering upon, the negative so you miss or undervalue the positive in your life.
+If the brain could talk to you, it might say, "The positives will not cause you harm, so why linger there?
 You better get back to looking for danger."

 Research shows that most people tend to notice, and hold on to, negative experiences longer than the positive ones.
-For instance, if your supervisor gives you three examples of things you are doing well and one example of something you may need to change, your tendency may be to notice, think about, and possibly even be upset about that one thing that needs to change instead of the three things you mentioned you are doing well.
-You focus on the "negative," not the compliments!
+For instance, if your supervisor gives you three examples of things you are doing well and one example of something you may need to change, your tendency may be to notice, think about, and possibly even be upset about that one thing that needs to change instead of the three things they mentioned you are doing well.
+You focus on the "negative," not the positive feedback!
 Does that sound familiar?